wellcomecollection/scala-libs/README.md

 Our process is [inspired by the Hypothesis library](https://hypothesis.works/articles/continuous-releases/).

-1. When you open a pull request, include a release ntoe named `RELEASE.md` in the root of the repo:
+1. When you open a pull request, include a release note named `RELEASE.md` in the root of the repo:

     ```md
     RELEASE_TYPE: major|minor|patch